thislookshard/Platformer-Sample/README.md

-# Platformer Sample
+# Project R

-Developed with Unreal Engine 4 as a prototype of a larger Action-Platformer project
+Sample level developed with Unreal Engine 4 as a prototype of a larger Action-Platformer project